-Table~\ref{tab:listening_test_results} shows the accuracy scores from our listening tests for both datasets and their respective attributes. $(\uparrow)$ indicates that higher values are better and scores highlighted with ``*'' indicates no significant differences $(p>0.05)$.
-For Water, participants were able to perceptually rank-order the water filling sounds in increasing order of \textbf{\textit{Fill-Level}} significantly better when using our method.
+We use accuracy scores to evaluate our listening tests, with `accuracy' formulated as the fraction of the listening test trials where participants correctly selected the attribute being manipulated for a sample in comparison to a reference.
+Table~\ref{tab:listening_test_results} shows the scores from our listening tests for both datasets and their respective attributes. $(\uparrow)$ indicates that higher values are better and scores highlighted with ``*'' indicates no significant differences $(p>0.05)$.
+For Water, participants were able to perceptually rank-order the water-filling sounds in increasing order of \textbf{\textit{Fill-Level}} significantly better when using our method.
 For the Greatest Hits dataset, participants found our method to perform significantly better while manipulating the sounds for \textbf{\textit{Rate}} and \textbf{\textit{Impact Type}}.
-However, for the attribute of \textbf{\textit{Brightness}} participants found both methods to perform equally well.
-By qualitatively listening and comparing the brightness samples generated by the two algorithms, we find that samples generated using our method cover a wider range of brightness as compared to SeFa (visit the supplementary webpage for examples).
+However, for the attribute of \textbf{\textit{Brightness}}, participants found both methods to perform equally well.
+By qualitatively listening and comparing the brightness samples generated by the algorithm, we find that samples generated using our method cover a wider range of brightness than SeFa (visit the supplementary webpage for examples).